 If you have a complaint about any of the services included in your holiday, you must inform our resort representative our Head Office Customer Services team by calling: 01223 516333 or emailing: email@example.com without undue delay who will endeavour to put things right.

-If it is not resolved locally, please follow this up within 28 days of your return home by writing to our Customer Services Department at Premier Holidays Ltd, Building 1020, Cambourne Business Park, Cambourne, Cambridgeshire CB23 6DW giving your booking reference and all other relevant information.
+If it is not resolved locally, please follow this up as soon as possible after your return home, ideally within 28 days by writing to our Customer Services Department at Premier Holidays Ltd, Building 1020, Cambourne Business Park, Cambourne, Cambridgeshire CB23 6DW giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 If you fail to follow the requirement to report your complaint in resort we will have been deprived of the opportunity to investigate and rectify it and this may affect your rights under this booking.
 Please also see clause 10 above on ABTA.

 12. Additional assistance

 If you're in difficulty whilst on holiday and ask us to help we will provide appropriate assistance, in particular by providing information on health services, local authorities and consular assistance; and helping you to find alternative arrangements and any necessary phone calls/emails.
 You must pay any costs we incur, if the difficulty is your fault.

 Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.